1969 The year Steeleye formed.

 4th June: Tim Hart and Maddy Prior Album: Summer Solstice (B&C).

-With Tim and Maddy continuing to tour they took the opportunity to release a 3rd album, this time under B&C which gave them the opportunity to take more time to produce a more full sounding record with guest musicians and using multi track production techniques which they were unable to afford on their first two albums.
+With Tim and Maddy continuing to tour they took the opportunity to release a 3rd album as a duo, but the first after Steeleye had started.
+This time it was recorded under B&C which gave them the opportunity to take more time to produce a more full sounding record with guest musicians and using multi track production techniques and overdubbing which they were unable to afford on their first two albums.

 Corunna British Tour.